patrickdean/homegame/player-agreement.md

 ## Buy In

 The players will decide *how* or *why* their characters are invested in the world, adventure, or the party, not *if*.
-To that end, we'll use the first session to solidify the characters' backstories by creating the heroic chronicle, player bonds, and obligation.
+To that end, we'll use the first session to solidify the characters' backstories, player bonds, and obligation.

 ## The Wangrod Defense